 Bangkok, the First Impressions

 “I need a break”, I said as I sat down on the stone steps of a bank.
-It was close to dinner time (in Bangkok time zone, at least) and we had been walking for what felt like hours from Anantara Sathorn Bangkok Hotel, our accommodation in the not-too-tourist-appealing Central Business District*.
+It was close to dinner time (in Bangkok time zone, at least) and we had been walking for what felt like hours from our hotel in the not-too-tourist-appealing Central Business District.

 The hotel, much like the flight from Lisbon to Bangkok via Dubai, had been booked on a whim, chasing special offers I had been emailed about.
 The Chong Nonsi BTS Station just 10-minutes away within walking distance closed the deal.

 I didn’t know it yet then, but twelve hours later I would come down sick with what I thought was food poisoning at first but turned out to be a bacterial pharyngitis.
 I was not prepared for Southeast Asia.
 As had happened with Rome three months before, I wasn’t feeling excited about Bangkok.

 2013, as I would note later, was not a great travel year.

 Jet lag was getting the best of me and I didn’t feel like adventuring on street food, as everyone had suggested me to.
 Instead, we settled for an Indian restaurant where we both were familiar with the North Indian menu.

 I had not fallen in love with Bangkok like everyone said I would.

 I was about to dismiss the whole of Asia based on my lukewarm first impressions of the Land of Smiles’ capital city.

 On the way back to our hotel after dinner, we checked out our surroundings for the first time since arriving in the area.